 - Small fresh flowers and leaves (small daisies or orchids)

-The steps for this process is similar to pressing flowers with an iron, just replace the paper with two sheets of wax paper sandwiching your flowers.
+The steps for this process are similar to pressing flowers with an iron.
+Just replace the paper with two sheets of wax paper sandwiching your flowers.

-Take some paper towels and lay on top of your wax paper, then press down with your iron for 10 seconds at a time.
-In only a few minutes you will have a sealed translucent sheet filled with flowers!
+Take some paper towels and lay them on top of your wax paper, then press down with your iron for 10 seconds at a time.
+You will have a sealed translucent sheet filled with flowers in only a few minutes!

-Did you know you can also do it from a microwave?
-See how in this video from thefrugalcrafter Lindsay Weirich:
+Did you know you can also press flowers in a microwave?
+See how in this video:

-Wasn’t pressing flowers easy enough?
-I know it can be intimidating at first but after knowing all the methods and options, it gets easy.
-I’m sure you’ll want to try making some yourself.
+Wasn't pressing flowers easy enough?
+It can be intimidating at first, but it gets easy after knowing all the methods and options.
+I'm sure you'll want to try making some yourself.

-What was your favorite method?
+What was your favorite method to press flowers?
 Let me know below in the comments!